koalo/JSCacheDB/README.md

       alert(JSON.stringify(obj));
     });

+### Inserting new data
+If you want to insert new data, be aware, that you have to set up the key generator first and wait for the next synchronization.

+    var newEntry = {};
+    newEntry.name = "Peter";
+    newEntry.address = "Shortway 15";
+    database.save("addressBook",newEntry);

 ### Updating data
 If you want to be able to modify data offline, your application has to ensure, that the data will not get inconsistent (see common pitfalls).
 The application only transfers the attributes of an object that was changed since the last synchronization.
 This allows for changing the same dataset at two parties, but not the same attribute.
 The one that is synchronized last wins!